The Linq: Imperial Palace (1979–2012)

 The name change to Imperial Palace took place on November 1, 1979, with the opening of the new casino building.
 Demolition simultaneously began on the Flamingo Capri's casino building, clearing way for the Imperial Palace's entrance, which was expected to be finished within a month.
 The number of employees increased to 1,000.

 Merlin J. Barth was the architect of the resort, which was themed after an Asian palace.
-Engelstad chose the Oriental theme for its uniqueness, as there were no other Asian-themed resorts on the Strip.
+Engelstad chose the Oriental theme for its uniqueness, as there were no other Asian-themed resorts on the Las Vegas Strip.
 Barth chose blue tile imported from Japan for the roof of the resort, having been influenced by Japanese temples.
 The interior heavily featured the Oriental theme as well, and included carved dragons and giant wind chime chandeliers.
 The Imperial Palace catered to a middle-class and value-conscious clientele throughout its history.
 The resort did little marketing, but still achieved high occupancy rates, due to its location on the Strip and its low room rates.

 At the time of opening, the resort included Court of a Thousand Treasures, a four-story shopping arcade with 60 stores, overlooking the east end of the 30000 sqft casino.
-The Auto Collections opened in 1981, on the fifth floor of a new parking garage which was added that year.
+An automobile museum, The Auto Collections, opened in 1981.
 A 650-room hotel tower opened in August 1982, bringing the total room count to more than 1,500.
 By 1982, the shopping arcade included the free Imperial Palace School of Gaming, for gamblers who did not know how to play.
 The school operated as a mini casino overlooking the main 40000 sqft casino.
 It later operated on the main casino floor.